Locations:

 Surgical entropion repair methods include:

-While nonsurgical treatments are helpful in the short-term, entropion surgery is usually necessary to fully and permanently correct the condition.
+While nonsurgical treatments are helpful in the short term, entropion surgery is usually necessary to fully and permanently correct the condition.

 Most people experience temporary side effects following entropion surgery, including swelling and bruising.
-These symptoms are a normal part of healing and can be managed with medication and cold compresses.
+These symptoms are a normal part of healing and you can manage them with prescribed medication and cold compresses.
+In most cases, people fully recover from surgical entropion repair in about two weeks.

 Prevention